jaclu/tmux-mullvad/README.md

 ## Screenshots

-All status icons, labels, spacing arround them and colors can be altered in your config, these are just defaults, and some samples of my prefered style
+All status icons, labels, spacing around them and colors can be altered in your config, these are just defaults, and some samples of my preferred style

 Display|Description
 -|-